RodrigoPAml/MancoLanguage/README.md

 - Strings and list are always passed by reference
 - While loop, if, elif and else
 - Functions do not return values, instead use reference values for return
-- The language only used the stack, no heap is used, wich means no dynamic allocation, and fixed array sizes
+- The language only uses the stack, no heap is used, wich means no dynamic allocation, and fixed array sizes

 ## Compiled or Interpreted?